benwu232/train_hard/README.md

 2: Sell, 4.5%

+The shape of the data is like this (412297, 1, 2, 128)

+First one is number of samples.

+The second one is 1, is for using convolution2d.

+(2, 128) means close price and volume as two rows, which as 128 values respectively.
+It is actually two sequence with 128 days' close price and volume.

 After downloding the file, please extract it in the train_hard directory and run the train.py.

 Here is my problem: